 My Path to Being a Leader

-Additionally, I am involved in leadership with the Boy Scouts of America National Honor Society, the Order of The Arrow.
-In our district Lodge, Talidandaganu’, I hold the position of Vice Chief.
+Currently, I am in service as the Chief for a second term for Talidandaganu’ Lodge #293, with the Boy Scouts of America National Honor Society, the Order of The Arrow.

 I have always been home educated by my mother through Forster Academy, and we have always made my Scouting a core of my education.
 I used Time 4 Learning, and Khan Academy for the “three R’s”, but center most of my educational base on life skills and common sense.

 Since I was a child, I have always had my mind set on some form of Architecture, but I do go back and forth with the type I want to focus on… so many choices!